raysan5/rini/README.md

 <img align="left" src="https://github.com/raysan5/rini/blob/main/logo/rini_256x256.png" width=256>

-**rini is a simple and easy-to-use config init files reader and writer**
+**rini is a simple and easy-to-use ini-style files reader and writer**

 `rini` is provided as a self-contained portable single-file header-only library with no external dependencies.
 Its only dependency, the standard C library, can also be replaced with a custom implementation if required.